mspld18/I321_simon/README.md

 Little project following the CPNV course about Distributed systems

-to init project install everything from the wiki and when finished cloning, type "npm install" to get all the depedencies.
+to init project install everything from the wiki and when finished cloning, type "npm install" from the IDE console to get all the dependencies.